 - Brussels sprouts

-If you are looking for a few flowers to add to your regular garden or containers, these flowers are easy to direct seed in your garden.
+If you are looking for a few flowers to add to your regular garden, raised beds, or containers, these flowers are easy to direct seed in your garden.

 - morning glories

 How to Direct Sow Seeds in Your Vegetable Garden

 Since there are so many advantages to direct sowing, and many vegetables do better starting that way, even most beginning gardeners will want to direct seed at least part of their garden.

 First, be sure to sow your seeds at the proper time.
 Some vegetables need to be grown in cool weather while some must be planted after your last expected frost.
 Learn more about the difference between cool-season and warm-season vegetables.